Ordisoftware/Hebrew-Calendar/README.md

 - Add the end verse of parashah when displaying the beginning one
 - Add option to have the Hebrew date on a single line before the ephemeris in the month view.
 - Add option to display book name and references of parashah in the month view.
->- Add option to display hebrew names in Latin Transcription or in Hebrew Unicode or both.
-- Fix display of the ending verse of the parashah to indicate that of the linked if applicable.
+- Fix display ending verse of the parashah to indicate that of the linked if applicable.
 - Fix parashah description box to have the linked parashah name in the title bar.
 - Fix Hebrew date template for the month view that is capitalized on rendering.
 - Fix screen location of the show "new in version" box when app starts minimized.